AsmaaJAH/Smart-Parking-System/README.md

 https://sps.parking-technology.com/

-Feel free to find out more about system and how to start using it from our official info page here:
+Feel free to find out more about the system and how to start using it from our official info-page here:

 https://parking-technology.com/

 Lets talk about the installation of the app:

--this is the app main screen:
+This is the app main screen:

 ![app output](https://user-images.githubusercontent.com/88660261/190573480-0cea99bf-28c3-4992-ba49-488d9a27c284.PNG)

-and this is how the app would look like after installation:
+And this is how the app would look like after installation:

 ![app icon and name after installation](https://user-images.githubusercontent.com/88660261/190573475-b1a1b8a8-59ff-47ec-bdf5-661eac162320.PNG)